Health and Travel Alerts Learn More Left arrow

 You’ll find it behind every bar in the city, but this drink is best enjoyed while people-watching near the sparkling waterside at the Vieux Port.
 Of the three Marseillaise pastis brands available, choose Ricard in honor of the local son who commercialized the aniseed spirit.
 Pair it with some panisse—soft wedges of chickpea with a papery, salty batter—and enjoy the city’s passing parade.

-Discover the extraordinary history and culture of the city on a luxury cruise to Marseille.
+Discover the extraordinary history and culture of the city on a cruise to Marseille.
 Browse cruise itineraries online and start planning your next unforgettable vacation.

 Free Vacation Planning Services